artyushov/idea-jmh-plugin/README.md

 To run a separate benchmark method move the cursor to the method declaration and invoke ```Run``` action.
 In Mac OS it is ```Ctrl + Shift + F10```.
 Do the same actions to run all the benchmarks in a class, just move your cursor to the class declaration.

+Invoking `Run` actions will create a new configuration with default parameters JMH provides.
+If you want to change these parameters just edit this configuration.
+By now it's not possible to set default parameters for all configurations.

 ## Doesn't it affect the quality of my benchmarks?